kene111/Vindler/README.md

 ## Issues:
+Frontend:
-1) Frontend: Media responsiveness.
+  Media responsiveness.
+  Rendering Issue

 #### Best viewed with a system.

 Link to current version of [vindler](https://vindler.netlify.app/#/Login).
-### Note: currently using normal authentication method, ML authentication screens are yet to be added.
+#### Note: currently using normal authentication method, ML authentication screens are yet to be added.